mbbroberg/transparent-travel/Research.md

 * [Monktoberfest](http://monktoberfest.com/faq/) - awesome topics and awesome beer.
 Hope to present here.
 * Monitorama
 * [FOSDEM](https://fosdem.org/2015/) - highly developer-oriented and brings together 5000+ geeks from all over the world.
 Best way to quickly level up my skills and network in the Open Source community
+* [FLOSS Community Metrics Summit](http://flosscommunitymetrics.org/) - Bringing together community managers, DevRels and people interested in software development & community metrics to discuss about available Free, Libre, Open Source Software (FLOSS) tools.
 * Everything by O'Reilly!
 	* Velocity
 	* OSCON
 * [/dev/winter](http://devcycles.net/2015/winter/) -  appears to be target audience.
 May be worth targeting audience later in the year
 * [CfgMgmtCamp](https://www.eventbrite.com/event/12899912987) - already in that part of the world for FOSDEM.
 Meeting more open source leadership from ElasticSearch to Ansible to Chef to Puppet to SaltStack.
 I need to build out this network and this looks right